No Bust Blackjack

-As the name suggests, California No Bust Blackjack is a variant on classic real money blackjack that has been popularized throughout California.
-The game’s “No Bust” element is created by the addition of rules which still allow players to win on busted totals, provided they are lower than the dealer’s busted hand.
+California No Bust Blackjack is a variant of classic real money blackjack that is very popular throughout California.
+The game’s “No Bust” element has additional rules which allow players to win on busted totals, provided they are lower than the dealer’s busted hand.

 Once you know about the foundation of blackjack gameplay, you’ll be much better prepared to learn about the California No Bust variety.

-This game utilizes a standard 52 card deck of playing cards, which is supplemented with the addition of a single joker card to create a 53 card deck.
-Most houses will use a six deck shoe to make the game more efficient.
+This game utilizes a standard 52 card deck of playing cards supplemented with a single joker card to create a 53 card deck.
+Most houses will use a six-deck shoe to make the game more efficient.

 - Two Jokers